 Policy on Civility and Comportment in the Classroom

 The classroom experience is the heart of liberal education, and as such is the most important aspect of your Skidmore College education.
-Presumably, if you did not agree you would not be attending Skidmore.
-The faculty of the Government Department takes this understanding as the basis of our educational efforts.
+Presumably if you did not agree, you would not be attending Skidmore.
+The faculty of the Political Science Department takes this understanding as the basis of our educational efforts.
 It is in an attempt to honor the centrality of the classroom experience that we offer this department policy on civility and comportment.

-As is stated in the Student Handbook, your presence at Skidmore College is contingent upon your acceptance of, and full adherence to, the Skidmore College Honor Code.
-This honor code is distinct from the oath you take when writing a paper or taking an exam – it is in fact much more all-encompassing, and much more demanding.
+As stated in the Student Handbook, your presence at Skidmore College is contingent upon your acceptance of, and full adherence to, the Skidmore College Honor Code.
+This honor code is distinct from the oath you take when writing a paper or taking an exam—it is in fact much more all-encompassing and demanding.

 The Code includes the following statement: "I hereby accept membership in the Skidmore College community and, with full realization of the responsibilities inherent in membership, do agree to adhere to honesty and integrity in all relationships, to be considerate of the rights of others, and to abide by the College regulations."
 Elsewhere, the Code also calls all Skidmore students to "conform to high standards of fair play, integrity, and honor."